 Blockchain will allow “my fans” 😊 to enter into a contract with me directly.
 As they stream the song, payment goes directly from their wallet into mine.
 The information about what was listened to and what I was paid, is verified by all the databases in the network and cannot be changed.
 There are no middle men (like a central streaming service, or a record label), so the contract (a digital smart contract) is between those that listen to my song and me directly.

 It is at this point important to mention that Blockchain is not Bitcoin, or any other cryptocurrency, although it did start life as the technology that underpins cryptocurrencies.
-This article looks beyond its use in cryptocurrencies, and rather highlights use cases to show CxO’s why it is so important to take note of Blockchain and to start controlled proof of concepts (POC’s) and research and development (R&D) in this technology now.
+This article, the first in a series of three articles, looks beyond its use in cryptocurrencies, and rather highlights use cases to show CxO’s why it is so important to take note of Blockchain and to start controlled proof of concepts (POC’s) and research and development (R&D) in this technology now.
 We look at some examples across a wide range of industries and use a Courier based use case to delve deeper into what Blockchain could mean for organisations using the Internet of Things (IoT).

 Sport – Dope testing and cheating have been quite topical lately with large portions of the Russian contingent banned from the Rio Olympics in 2016, and again from the Winter Games in South Korea in 2018 for systemic manipulation of tests.
 Blockchain will make the test results immutable and open the results up to all that participate in the data cycle.
 Even if the athlete changes sports, that data will be available to participating sporting organisation. http://www.vocaleurope.eu/how-technology-can-transform-the-sports-domain-blockchain-2-0-will-boost-anti-doping-fight-sports-investments-and-e-sports/